 Nothing inspired me to pursue a career in real estate, I actually fell into the field.
-I was head of retail commodities for Constellation Energy when a recruiter called me looking for a hard to fill position.
+I was head of retail commodities for Constellation Energy when a recruiter called me looking for a hard to fill the position.
 It was CFO for a regional homebuilder and the job requirement was a deal maker with significant education.
-The quirkiness of the owner and president matched my personality and my education met their requirements.
+The quirkiness of the owner and the president matched my personality and my education met their requirements.

 I learned quickly that real estate embraces original thinking much more than any other discipline as the projects are each unique given land characteristics, financing, etc. There are virtually no barriers to entry and one can start in real estate with no more than a pickup truck and a hammer.

 After several years I quickly learned that combining my commodity knowledge with the physical asset real estate was literal gold.
 In 2007 it enabled me to see the inflection point of residential and quantify the relationship as a leading indicator of commercial.
 Understanding physical and financial markets for real estate remains unique and profits remain monopolistic.

 Most people do not know that in my youth I was a successful competitive dancer.
 When I tore my knee in 2006 I retired and started gaining weight.